Graphcalibur/kfc-orbital-2021/server/multiplayer.md

 the user you just logged in as.
 If not, it will give an error message explaining why it was unsuccessful.

+_Note_: You may elect to use this alternate authentication flow:
+- Authenticate using the HTTP API
+- While in the same session, make the socket.io connection

+The socket.io server can read the session login info, and recognize the login.

-If they do not send this message, the server will treat them as an anonymous participant when processing commands.
+If they do not authenticate, the server will treat them as an anonymous participant when processing commands.

 ### Type: logout-ws